energywebfoundation/origin/docs/trade/exchange-token-account.md

 ```
 [source](https://github.com/energywebfoundation/origin/blob/db84284d244bdef13496ea2c647a30816a0bf0a9/packages/trade/exchange-token-account/contracts/TokenAccount.sol#L17)

-The Exchange wallet holds all ERCs that are active on the Exchange.
+The Exchange wallet holds all EACs that are active on the Exchange.